Giero98/VaultOfGaming/README.md

 ...

 Application icons are used from Google from the website [Icons][google_icons] under license [Apache][apache].
+Parsing HTML code as an XPATH path and returning the document thanks to the [HTML Agility Pack][htmlagilitypack], which is licensed by [MIT][htmlagilitypackgithub]

 ## License
 [License MIT][license] Copyright © 2023 Bartosz Gieras